jonatron/trook/README.md

     Win32: http://dl.google.com/android/adt/adt-bundle-windows-x86-20140702.zip
     Win64: http://dl.google.com/android/adt/adt-bundle-windows-x86_64-20140702.zip

-The android app code is mostly in this repo, as is the train.py script to proxy / parse the train departures.
+The android app code is mostly in this repo, as is the train.py script to proxy / parse the train departures, which is running on a raspberry pi.

 <img src="done.jpg" width="250" >